bblodget/RetroComputeBlog/_posts/2019-03-03-LetGamesBegin.md

 ### Project Related
 - [NTSC Composite video cable](https://www.arcadeshopper.com/wp/?page_id=11#!/Composite-video-cable/p/74389896/category=23804650) : Needed to connect to a better monitor.
 - [JediMatt42 32K sidecar](https://www.arcadeshopper.com/wp/?page_id=11#!/32k-sidecar-memory-expansion/p/73789245/category=28272181) : Need the extra 32K.
 Required for the TIPI Sidecar.
 I'm also interested in
-hacking onto the pass through expansion pins.
+hacking onto the passthrough expansion pins.
 - [TIPI - SIDECAR - Raspberry PI interface board](http://ti994a.cwfk.net/TIPI.html) : This seems
   tantalizingly close to what I need for my project.
 - [TurboForth](http://turboforth.net/) : I like Forth.
 I want to see how fast it is.